romanhaa/Cerebro/examples/pbmc_10k_v3/Seurat_v3/README.md

 seurat@meta.data$tree.ident <- NULL
 ```

+## Cell cycle analysis

 We also perform cell cycle analysis using the `CellCycleScoring` built into Seurat.
+The S and G2M phase-specific gene lists are stored in the Seurat object so we have access to these lists in Cerebro.

 ```r
 seurat <- CellCycleScoring(